sphilip/CSCI598-Scientific_Visualization/project1/README.txt

   ks -- specular coefficient (amount of light being scattered) I -- initial intensity of lightsource
-  Lx Ly Lz -- location of light source r alpha0 -- radius of each voxel and initial opacity
+  Lx Ly Lz -- location of light source alpha0 -- initial opacity sigma -- slab of width that light must goes through isovalue - points on the surface which the contain this value